tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 #### Override default signal execution parameters

-Signal execution parameters can be overwritten by setting the `parameterOverrides` field as well.
+Signal execution parameters can be overwritten by setting the `parameterOverrides` property.
 For instance, to set `disk_io` signal mount point to `/mnt`, the following configuration can be used:
 ```
 {
    "vmWatchSettings": {